IsBennani/Blog_to_CRUD_and_comments-/README.md

 ( PS Never arg with negativity, anyway anyhow, just delete it. just delete it. you own your path, just do it)

 then i ll make some authentication sauce. to taste tasty.
+( name: "bennani", password:  "ismail" )